ANALYSIS-Investors brace for market swings as Trump slips in election polls

 Netflix Inc NFLX.O, Visa Inc V.N and Salesforce.com Inc CRM.N are among the companies that have received a bigger than average benefit from the 2017 tax reform, the bank said.

-A Trump win, on the other hand, could raise concerns over the continuation of a trade war between the U.S. and China that has periodically roiled markets over the last several years.
+A Trump win, on the other hand, could raise concerns over the continuation of a U.S.-China trade war that has periodically roiled markets over the last several years.

 Trump has already taken a harsher tone on China in recent weeks, a move some analysts believe is intended to shore up support among the president's voter base.